Quasi-convergence of stability conditions

 \subsection{Gluing and quasi-convergence}

 We show that certain quasi-convergent paths arise from gluing for all $t$ sufficiently large.
-We also prove a sort of converse to \Cref{P:ImSOD}, showing that under conditions satisfied in practice polarizable SODs always arise from a quasi-convergent path in $\Stab(\cC)$.
+We also prove a sort of converse to \Cref{P:ImSOD}, showing that under conditions satisfied in practice polarizable semiorthogonal decompositions always arise from a quasi-convergent path in $\Stab(\cC)$.